Claude Lightfoot: Biography

-Having moved from his birthplace in Arkansas to Chicago's South Side in 1917, Lightfoot experienced the Chicago Race Riots of 1919, prompting him to join the struggles of Black workers in the 1920s.
+Lightfoot moved to Chicago's South Side in 1917 and experienced the Chicago Race Riots of 1919, prompting him to join the struggles of Black workers in the 1920s.
 After participating briefly in Marcus Garvey's movement, which he decided was unworkable, Lightfoot became a member of the Democratic Party.
 Disillusionment during the Great Depression led him to join the Communist Party in 1931.

 In 1932 Lightfoot ran for the Illinois State Legislature on the Communist ticket, receiving 33,000 votes.
 In 1935 Lightfoot was a delegate to the Seventh (and last) World Congress of the Communist International in the Soviet Union.
 Lightfoot was the nominee of the Communist Party for Illinois Attorney General in November 1936.

 After enlisting in 1941 and serving three and a half years in World War II, he rose to the top leadership of the Illinois Communist Party, succeeding Gilbert Green as chairman in 1957 when the latter was arrested.